TERMS & CONDITIONS - THE AUSTRALIAN BALLET SCHOOL

 2.11.
 Applicants for Summer School – Creative Programme must be from 6 to 7 years old on the day the event begins.

 2.12.
-Applicants for Early Learning (Kinder Classes and Children’s Ballet) and Boys Ballet must be within the age range specified for the class on the day of the first class.
+Applicants for Early Learning Classes and Boys Ballet Classes must be within the age range specified for the class on the day of the first class.

 3. Closing Dates and Availability

 3.1.
-Applications/bookings for events must be made by the due date for each event, as listed on the School’s website.
+Bookings for events must be made by the advertised due date for each event, as listed on the School’s website.

 3.2.
-Early application/booking is advised as numbers are limited and applications/bookings will close one the event’s limits are reached.
+Early booking is advised as numbers are limited and events may book out.

 3.3.
-The School may, at its discretion, offer a wait list for events and, in the event of a cancellation, offer places to waitlisted persons in the order of their entry onto the waitlist.
-If there is no response to such an offer in a reasonable amount of time, decided on by the School and dependent on proximity to the start date of the event, the offer will be made to the next person on the list.
+The School may, at its discretion, offer a wait list for events and, if applicable, offer places in order of their entry onto the wait list.
+If no response to such an offer is received within a reasonable amount of time (determined on a case-by-case basis by the School), the offer will be made to the next person on the list.

 4. Fees and Payment

 4.1.
-Payment can made via the School’s website
+Payment must made via the School’s website to finalise a booking.

 4.2.
 Applicants must enrol and pay in advance.
 Bookings cannot be made without payment.